SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 metaphysicist should sense the effect in some way, whether it be hearing the character’s voice as she attempts to use an augmented skill that requires vocalization, a glow indicating a blast has just gone off, or an aura showing that the character is enhanced.
-Having a perceivable effect neither adds to nor subtracts from the diﬃculty.
+Having a perceivable effect neither adds to nor subtracts from the difficulty.
 Some effects cannot be detected through taste, physical sensations, hearing, sight, or scent.
 This includes instantaneous location-to-location movement and direct mind-to-mind communication.
 This adds
 4 per die code or every ﬁve points of the effect’s value (round up).